CAAPIM/apim-charts/charts/portal/README.md

 Below are for Analytics:

 - Kafka - Kafka is responsible to stream analytics data to druid cluster.
 Ingestion server is the one which streams data to Kafka, which is then ingested to druid processes.
-If analytics containers are not available, Kafka also act as a message store and retains Analytics data upto 6hrs.
+If druid containers are not available, Kafka also act as a message store and retains analytics-data upto 6hrs.

 - Zookeeper - Zookeeper is a very critical container in Druid cluster.
 If it is not available; its a single point of failure for the entire ingestion pipeline.
 Kafka and druid clusters both depend on Zookeeper for sync and coordination within their respective clusters.